koka-lang/koka/readme.md

     I think of my body as a side effect of my mind.
       -- Carrie Fisher (1956)

 The `samples/syntax` and `samples/basic` directories contain various basic Koka examples to start with.
 If you type:
 ```
 :l samples/
 ```
-in the interpreter you use `tab`-completion to see the available sample files.
+in the interpreter, you can use `tab` `tab` to see the available sample files and directories.

 ## Algebraic effect handlers